Sierra County, California: Overview

 Sierra County at one time had favored the Democratic party in presidential elections and was one of few counties in California to be won by George McGovern.
 In more recent times it is a strongly Republican county in presidential and congressional elections.
 The last Democrat to win a majority in the county was Jimmy Carter in 1976.

 On November 4, 2008, Sierra County voted 64.2% for Proposition 8, which amended the California Constitution to ban same-sex marriages.

-In the 2009 special statewide election, Sierra County had the highest voter turnout of any county in California, with 53.6% of registered voters participating, according to the Los Angeles Times.
-The election was nearly double the overall voter turnout in the state, about 23%.
+In the 2009 special statewide election, Sierra County had the highest voter turnout of any county in California and almost double the average statewide, with 53.6% of registered voters participating, according to the Los Angeles Times.

 Transportation

-There is only one traffic signal (a flashing red light at the intersection of highways 49 and 89) in Sierra County.
-In the winter of 2007 it was removed after an automobile accident and was replaced in the fall of 2008.
+The only traffic light in the county is a flashing red light at the intersection of highways 49 and 89 in Sierraville.
+As of 2021 the sheriff's department has also erected a radar speed sign in Sierraville.